Prejwel/Docker/README.md

 specify using the key networks: ( networks: -front-end, -back-end )
 -------------------------------------------------------------------
 DOCKER ENGINE
-* host with docker insrtalled on it.
+* host with docker installed on it.
 * by default Docker engine interacts with docker host
 ------------------------
 * Docker in Windows & Mac